egutierrezc93/template_course/README.md

 This cell and its output will be deleted for the student version of the notebook
-* **\## KEEPOUTPUT:** this label indicates that the cell content will be deleted but the output of the cell will remain in the student version of the notebook
+* **\## KEEPOUTPUT:** this label indicates that the cell content and the output of the cell will remain in the student version of the notebook

 ### 6. Deploy your course